-- residents' Academic and Professional Records - documented procedure described above in Standard 1.1. - 1.4 Applicants to pharmacy residencies are licensed or eligible for licensure in the state or jurisdiction in which the program is conducted.
+- Resident Roster - documented procedure described above in Standard 1.1. - 1.4 Applicants to pharmacy residencies are licensed or eligible for licensure in the state or jurisdiction in which the program is conducted.

 Jurisdiction pertains only to federal facilities (e.g., VA, DOD, PHS, IHS, BOP) in which pharmacists may practice as long as they maintain license in any state or U.S. territory.